Cuitzeo: The Municipality

+Population

+According to the results of the 2020 Population and Housing Census carried out by the Instituto Nacional de Estadística y Geografía (INEGI), The town of Cuitzeo del Porvenir had a total of 10,983 inhabitants until that year; Of this figure, 5,254 were Men and 5,729 were Women.

-Geography and environment
+Geography

 The town/municipality is located in the north of the state of Michoacán, in the Cuitzeo Depression, with only small hills such as the Manuna and Melón.

+Hydrography

 Its hydrography is centered on Lake Cuitzeo with some seasonal streams and thermal springs such as the San Agustín del Maíz.
 It is a large, very shallow lake fed by fresh water springs.
 It is home to over ninety pieces of aquatic and semi-aquatic plants, and produces silversides, catfish and carp.
 In the winter swallows and ducks spend the winter here, migrating from Canada and the United States.
 The lake is in danger of disappearing.

 That which is not lake is primarily grasslands with some opuntia, huisache (Acacia) and other arid plants.
 Wildlife includes coyotes, raccoons, armadillos, and fish.
 There are some stands of pine trees.

+Climate

 The climate is temperate with rains in the summer.
 Average annual rainfall is 906.2 ml with temperatures varying between 10.2 and 27.5C.